Neuro-Symbolic AI:

 Why It Matters

 Time-to-value matters.
-Team capabilities matter.
 Not every organization has six months and a knowledge engineering team.

 The Tradeoff

 Low setup investment often means lower reliability guarantees.
-You can ship fast, but you inherit whatever inconsistencies exist in your source documents.
+You ship fast, but inherit whatever inconsistencies exist in your sources.

 6